JacobHA/ShapedRL/sweep_configs/rev.md

-Thank you for the accurate summary of our work and your helpful comments.
+Thank you for the **accurate summary of our work and your helpful comments**.

 In the "strengths" section, you mention "deriving clipping (albeit in specific circumstances when you already have pre-trained policies on related tasks)".
 We would like to emphasize that our results also hold when optimal (or even sub-optimal) policies are known in very different tasks.
 In section 5.1, the referenced $Q^{\pi_k}$ can be the value function corresponding to *any* policy, e.g. a suboptimal policy's value in an arbitrary task (with only the same state and action space).
 We therefore believe the results shown will be of a broader interest to the RL community, beyond the subset interested in compositionality.